-This is a simple project that is bound to get lots of play.
-Therefore, lashings need to be super tight, and eight sturdy pioneering stakes will serve as anchors and need to be driven solidly into the ground, perpendicular to and touching the six spars connecting the legs.
+The design for this swing is not complicated, though it does present some logistical challenges.
+The main thing is, a working swing is going to get lots of play.
+Therefore, lashings need to be super tight, and the eight sturdy pioneering stakes that serve as anchors need to be driven solidly into the ground, perpendicular to and touching the six spars connecting the legs.

 List of Materials

 - six 3-1/2-inch x 12-foot spars for the legs